 The purpose of Special Olympics is to enrich the lives of people with intellectual disabilities through sport.

 Visit the website www.specialolympics.org.nz for more information about the New Zealand Special Olympics.

-Students living with intellectual impairments offered the chance to take part in Special Olympic activities around the region.
-Opportunities exist for all of these students to excel in their chosen sports.
+Students living with intellectual impairments are offered the chance to take part in Special Olympic activities around the region.
+Opportunities exist for all these students to excel in their chosen sports.